-Jonathan Franzen, the novelist, recently published a piece in the New Yorker that caused a bit of stir, including with me.
+Jonathan Franzen, the novelist, recently published a piece in the New Yorker that caused a bit of stir.
 The piece is called What If We Stopped Pretending?, and let’s just say it’s not particularly optimistic.
 In fact, its subtitle is “The climate apocalypse is coming.
 To prepare for it, we need to admit that we can’t prevent it.”

-You should read Franzen’s piece, not just for itself but because there’s more where this came from, and there will be still more coming down the pike.
-It would be good if we could all get our thoughts in order.
+You should read Franzen’s piece, not just for itself but because there’s more of this kind of high-tone despair coming down the pike, lots more.
+Given this, it would be good if we could all get our thoughts in order.
 I’ve already done so, because I’m writing a piece on the culture of climate despair.
 I fired off a letter to the editor, and they actually published it.

 Here’s what I said:

 “The most exemplary of the new books on climate change—David Wallace-Wells’s “The Uninhabitable Earth” and Bill McKibben’s “Falter”—struggle for an honesty that does not counsel despair.
 Franzen’s argument, which suggests that attempts to mobilize are at odds with conservation and even with moral clarity, is an unhelpful distortion of the truth.
 We have the money and the technology to save ourselves.
 The tragedy, if it comes to that, will be that we don’t do so, even though we can. “